 A schematic overview of the various components contained in the distribution of PAKCS and the translation process of programs inside PAKCS is shown in Figure 7 on page 148.
 In this figure, boxes denote different components of PAKCS and names in boldface denote files containing various intermediate representations during the translation process (see Section E below).
 The PAKCS distribution contains a front end for reading (parsing and type checking) Curry programs that can be also used by other Curry implementations.
 The back end (formerly known as "Curry2Prolog") compiles Curry programs into Prolog programs.
-It also support constraint solvers for arithmetic constraints over real numbers and finite domain constraints, and further libraries for GUI programming, meta-programming etc. Currently, it does not implement encapsulated search in full generality (only a strict version of findall is supported), and concurrent threads are not executed in a fair manner.
+It also supports packages with constraint solvers for arithmetic constraints over real numbers and finite domain constraints, and further libraries for GUI programming, meta-programming etc. It does not implement encapsulated search in full generality (only a strict version of findall is supported by the library Control.Findall which is part of the package searchtree), and concurrent threads are not executed in a fair manner.